griptape-ai/griptape/README.md

 Boom!
 Our first conversation, à la ChatGPT, is here:

-> Q: Hi, my name is Scotty.
+> Input: Hi, my name is Scotty.
 Who are you?
-> A: Hi Scotty, my name is Assistant.
+> Output: Hi Scotty, my name is Assistant.
 I'm here to help answer your questions.
-> Q: What is my name?
+> Input: What is my name?
-> A: Your name is Scotty.
+> Output: Your name is Scotty.

 You can dynamically pass arguments to the prompt by using Jinja templates: